Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 \subsection{Some a priori tail estimates on winding}

 The goal of this section is to obtain tail estimates on the winding of a branch of a Temperleyan forest.
 This will be achieved in \cref{L:winding_tail_partial} which is the main result of this section.
 Conceptually the arguments are similar to Section 4 of \cite{BLR16}.
-However, as in \cref{sec:local_coupling_grand}, there are additional difficulties linked with the fact that Wilson's algorithm can stop because of a noncontractible loop being formed.
+However, as in \cref{sec:local_coupling_grand}, there are additional difficulties linked with the fact that Wilson's algorithm can stop because of the formation of a non-contractible loop.
 Furthermore we ultimately want to consider the winding of entire spines, yet only one copy of the lift of a loop is directly connected to a loop erased random walk path.
-We first treat the part directly obtained by loop-erasure in this section and defer estimates on the copies for the next.
+We first treat the part directly obtained by loop-erasure in this section and defer estimates on the copies for the next section.

 Throughout this section, we deal with a CRSF sampled from $\Pwils$ (cf. \cref{sec:Wilson}).
-First we sample the special branches (cf. \cref{L:top_condition}) which we denote by $\mathfrak B$.
-Let $\tilde {\mathfrak B}$ be the lift of $\mathfrak B$ to $\tilde M'$.
-Recall that $\mathfrak B$ decomposes $M'$ into finite number of disjoint annuli and conditionally on $\mathfrak{B}$, in each of them we can sample the rest of the Temperleyan CRSF using Wilson's algorithm.
+First we sample the skeleton (cf. \cref{L:top_condition}) which we denote by $\mathfrak s$.
+Let $\tilde {\mathfrak s}$ be the lift of $\mathfrak s$ to $\tilde M'$.
+Recall that $\mathfrak s$ decomposes $M'$ into finite number of disjoint annuli and that, conditionally on $\mathfrak{s}$, in each of them we can sample the rest of the Temperleyan CRSF using Wilson's algorithm.